 “We were not allowed to go into this room.”
 Marie-Helene Von Mach is showing the BBC’s Allan Little the Belgian country house where she had a modest role in the founding of the European Union.
 “I was only twenty, and a typist for all of these important people.”
 The building is Chateau de Val Duchesse, which in the summer of 1956 was where Marie-Helene reported at eight o’clock each morning.
 She was sworn to secrecy about the goings-on inside this former priory, built in 1780.

-The “important people” can be compared to those American patriots who gathered in Philadelphia in the 18th century.
+The “important people” can be compared to those fifty-five American patriots who gathered in Philadelphia in the 18th century.
 And the Chateau was the equivalent of Independence Hall, except for one fact: only a handful of selected government officials and senior civil servants knew what was happening within the walls of Val Duchesse.
 Allan Little takes up the story:

 This is where they wrote the Treaty of Rome.
 Its driving force was Paul-Henri Spaak, the Belgian foreign minister who would go on to become secretary general of Nato.
 Like most Europeans of his generation, Spaak had lived his entire life in the shadow of war: twice in 30 years, conflict between France and Germany had led to a global conflagration that had now left Europe in ruins.
 The six nations (France, Germany, Italy, Belgium, the Netherlands and Luxembourg) that gathered at Val Duchesse that summer had something in common: they had seen democracy and individual liberty swept away by dictatorship; national sovereignty swept away by invasion, military defeat and foreign occupation.
 The leaders of all six had lost faith in national sovereignty; they wanted to build a new kind of political Europe.